How a General Dentist Treats Gum Disease

 Scaling

 This is one of the most common ways to combat gum disease.
 The dentist or hygienist can perform this treatment, either during a routine checkup or at a different appointment.
 Using a tool, the dentist or hygienist scrapes plaque and tartar from the surface of the teeth or below the gums.
-Some offices may use an ultrasonic device or a laser.
+Some offices may use an ultrasonic device.
 This treatment can remove bacteria from the teeth and gums, promoting good health.
 It will reduce the risk of the disease becoming more serious.

 Root planing